Asparagus and avocado spinach omelet for lazy keto diet

 The emergence of lazy dirty keto has coincided naturally with the “lazy” approach.
 Tempting as it sounds, however, this version of the lazy keto diet has its drawbacks.
 The premise of this diet is to restrict carbohydrates but have no other restrictions when it comes to calories, fat, protein, or food quality.
 It may very well include a bun-less burger from your favourite fast-food joint and lots of “shortcut” keto products including highly processed shakes and bars.
 Although convenience is definitely a plus with this diet, its followers may not be getting their daily required intake of fibre, vitamins, and minerals which are essential to good health and weight loss.

 Read our article about how to do a clean keto diet to learn why this version is better for your health!
-Plus, check out the Clean Keto line of ready-to-heat lunches and dinners from The Keto Oven!

 While the macros may be the same in clean vs. dirty keto, the quality of the food consumed – especially the type of fats – can create very different results.
 Healthy fats promote optimal digestion and metabolism, improve cognitive health, and prevent cardiovascular disease, while the wrong kind of fats can have the exact opposite effects!